isabelc/lightweight-contact-form/readme.txt

 `[lcf_contact_form]`

 Optionally, add [these CSS styles](https://isabelcastillo.com/lightweight-wordpress-contact-form#jl-css) to align the form fields.

+This step is strongly recommended: To stop SPAM on your contact form, get your free [Google reCAPTCHA keys](https://isabelcastillo.com/recaptcha-v3-keys).
+Then, enter those keys in your WordPress admin settings by going to **Settings** > **Discussion**.
+On the Discussion Settings page, scroll all the way down to "Lightweight Contact Form" where you'll find the place to enter your **reCAPTCHA v3 Site key** and **reCAPTCHA v3 Secret key**.

 That is all.
 Now you have a lightweight, working contact form on your WordPress site.
 When someone fills out and submits your contact form, it will be sent to the admin email which is set in your WordPress General Settings.